shivam5992/pyscrapper/README.md

 **6. Train Details:**

-	Scrap the details of train from irctc but inputting train number.
+	Scrap the details of train from irctc by inputting train number.

 **7. Website Top Keywords:**